iamchrishodges/rsa-encryption-api/README.md

 # Overview
 The RSA Encryption API demonstrates the application of RSA Encryption and how it can be used to encrypt messages stored in a database.
 This project allows for multiple instances of the API to be stood up and commit encrypted messages to a centralized database that can be read by a designated "friend" API.

+This applicaiton features a flask-based back-end utlizing SQL Alchemy for database interactions and pyca-cryptography for RSA Encryption.
+A simple front end exists to demostrate the use of each API endpoint and is written in Vue.js and Bootstrap.
+This UI can be accessed through the /UI/ route once the application is initialized.

 Description of Identifiers
 ---------------------------